-Hasso Plattner created a storyline where he and his PhDs invented HANA without the influence from much else outside of SAP.
+Hasso Plattner created a storyline where he and his PhDs invented HANA without much outside of SAP.
 This is covered in the article Did Hasso Plattner and His Ph.D.
 Students Invent HANA?

 “One short-term problem will be a perceived confusion over database selection and the future of the relational database in SAP environments.”

 This turned out to be a problem.
-SAP was not successful in migrating customers to Sybase databases, and Sybase databases have been in decline ever since the acquisition.
+SAP was not successful in migrating customers to Sybase databases, and Sybase databases have declined ever since the acquisition.

 “Vishal Sikka disputes that, describing the market as both mature but diverse.
 Sybase has a significant market share in financial services, a market around which SAP sees huge potential despite the recent financial services sector meltdown.
 But how real is the likelihood of SAP emerging as a key FSI player?”